open-horizon/open-horizon.github.io/docs/installing/adding_devices.md

 **Notes**:

 * Installation of edge devices with Fedora or SuSE is only supported by the [Advanced manual agent installation and registration](../installing/advanced_man_install.md) method.
-* CentOS and Red Hat Enterprise Linux&reg; currently support Docker only as a container engine in IEAM 4.2.
+* CentOS and Red Hat Enterprise Linux&reg; currently support Docker only as a container engine in Open Horizon.

 ## Sizing
 {: #size}